DeathFuel/swipl-game/README.md

 # swipl-game
 A small top-down action adventure game written in SWI-Prolog.
-Requires version 6.6.6 and support for Unicode characters.
+Requires version 9.x.x and support for Unicode characters.
+Note: some terminal emulators may display the characters improperly.
+In my testing, Konsole worked best, while Alacritty misplaced or cut off certain wide characters - though YMMV.

 Made for educational purposes; published as part of a gentlemanly agreement.
 ## Running
-Compile with SWI-Prolog 6.6.6 and load the game with the `l/0` predicate:
+Compile with SWI-Prolog 9.x.x and load the game with the `l/0` predicate:
 ```bash
 $ swipl game.prolog
 ```